 About Stone & Tile Studio

-We are Queensland’s most exclusive stone and tiles showroom, with locations in Bowen Hills and Stafford.
+We are Queensland’s most exclusive stone and tiles showroom in Zillmere.
 Feel Australian Stone tiles underfoot when you visit us and see your tiles and stone vision come to life with the help of our expert team.
 To book an appointment, contact us today.